hesenhuseynov/DP-420-Azure-Cosmos-DB-Developer-Specialty/01-Learning-Path/01-Get-Started-With-Azure-Cosmos-DB-For-NoSQL.md

 After completing this module, you'll be able to:

-Create a new Azure Cosmos DB for NoSQL account
+- Create a new Azure Cosmos DB for NoSQL account.
-Create database, container, and item resources for an Azure Cosmos DB for NoSQL account
+- Create database, container, and item resources for an Azure Cosmos DB for NoSQL account.

 ### Explore resources